Skip to main content

 Short Papers Session: Colorectal cancer risk assessment and outcomes

-• Usefulness of a new prognostic scoring system for colon cancer created from a multicenter database - Y Kato (London)
+• Usefulness of a new prognostic scoring system for colon cancer created from a multicenter database - Y Kato (Japan)

 • Outcomes of patients deemed unsuitable for pelvic exenteration surgery after complex cancer treatment - B Siam (London)